Rethinking Reward Models for Multi-Domain Test-Time Scaling: Abstract

 \section{Abstract}

 The reliability of large language models (LLMs) during test-time scaling is often assessed with \emph{external verifiers} or \emph{reward models} that distinguish correct reasoning from flawed logic.
-Prior work generally assumes that process reward models (PRMs), which score every intermediate reasoning step, outperform outcome reward models (ORMs) that assess only the final answer.
-This view is based mainly on evidence from narrow, math-adjacent domains.
+Prior work has studied both outcome reward models (ORMs), which assess only the final answer, and process reward models (PRMs), which score intermediate reasoning steps.
+Although PRMs are often viewed as advantageous due to their finer-grained supervision, much of the supporting evidence comes from math-adjacent settings, and their relative benefits across broader domains remain unclear.
 We present the first unified evaluation of four reward model variants, discriminative ORM and PRM (\DisORM, \DisPRM) and generative ORM and PRM (\GenORM, \GenPRM), across 14 diverse domains.
 Contrary to conventional wisdom, we find that (i) \DisORM performs on par with \DisPRM, (ii) \GenPRM is not competitive, and (iii) overall, \GenORM is the most robust, yielding significant and consistent gains across every tested domain.
-We attribute this to PRM-style stepwise scoring, which inherits label noise from LLM auto-labeling and has difficulty evaluating long reasoning trajectories, including those involving self-correcting reasoning.
-Our theoretical analysis shows that step-wise aggregation compounds errors as reasoning length grows, and our empirical observations confirm this effect.
-These findings challenge the prevailing assumption that fine-grained supervision is always better and support generative outcome verification for multi-domain deployment.
-We publicly release our code, datasets, and checkpoints at \href{https://github.com/db-Lee/Multi-RM}{\underline{ \texttt{https://github.com/db-Lee/Multi-RM}}} to facilitate future research in multi-domain settings.
+We attribute the worse performance of \GenPRM to the stepwise scoring process, which inherits label noise from LLM-based automatic labeling, leading to difficulties in evaluating long reasoning trajectories, including those involving self-correcting reasoning.
+Both our theoretical analysis and empirical observations indicate that stepwise aggregation compounds errors as reasoning length increases.
+These findings challenge the common assumption that fine-grained supervision is always better and support generative outcome verification for multi-domain deployment.
+Our \href{https://github.com/db-Lee/Multi-RM}{\underline{code}} is publicly available to facilitate future research in multi-domain settings.